panifie/PingPong.jl/docs/src/customizations/backtest.md

-## HFT backtesting
+## High-Frequency Trading (HFT) Backtesting Documentation

-The pingpong backtester (`SimMode`) relies on OHLCV data to execute trades.
+The `SimMode` class, also known as the pingpong backtester, utilizes Open-High-Low-Close-Volume (OHLCV) data to simulate the execution of trades.

-A few reasons why you might not want to backtest tick by tick:
+### Reasons to Avoid Tick-by-Tick Backtesting
+Tick-by-tick backtesting may not be ideal due to several factors:
-- Bid/ask data is hard to find and very large in size, it is more resource expensive.
+- **Data Availability**: Bid/ask tick data is often difficult to obtain and can be extremely voluminous, leading to increased resource consumption.
-- Constructing order book data from trades history is guess work that introduces a lot of bias.
+- **Data Reconstruction**: Attempting to reconstruct order book data from trade history is speculative and can introduce significant bias.
-- Backtesting in such high details will likely overfit any strategy against a specific combination of market makers, more bias.
-- Because of the high data requirements and computational costs you might be able to only backtest a few days, not giving you enough confidence in the backtest itself since it can't run across regime changes.
+- **Overfitting Risks**: High-detail backtesting can cause strategies to overfit to specific market maker behaviors, resulting in additional bias.
+- **Computational Costs**: Intensive data and computational requirements may limit backtesting to a short time frame, insufficient for evaluating performance through different market conditions.

+### Implementing HFT Backtesting
-If you are still set in adding HFT backtesting there are two approaches:
+Should you decide to implement HFT backtesting, consider the following two approaches:

+#### OHLCV-Based Approach
-- The simpler one is to still use the OHLCV model, but construct the ohlcv from trades history building very short candles, like `1s`.
-The backtester simply iterates over timesteps, by default using the strategy base timeframe.
-If you choose `1s` as timeframe and feed it the correct candles it would be enough to run a backtest at the time resolution you require.
+- A simpler method involves using the OHLCV model with extremely short-duration candles, such as `1s` candles.
+The backtester processes time steps, typically using the strategy's base timeframe.
+By selecting a `1s` timeframe and supplying the corresponding candles, you can achieve the desired time resolution for your backtest.

-- The harder approach is to create a new `ExecMode`, let's call it `TickSimMode` and reimplement the desired logic starting from the `backtest!` function.
-Practically most of the logic for orders creation can be reused, but functions like `volumeat(ai, date)` or `openat,closeat`, etc... are used to calculate fills and slippage, which query the current candle, and you would need to customize those to calc the correct price/volume of the trade from the tick data, (see for example `limitorder_ifprice!`).
+#### Tick-Based Approach
+- A more complex method requires developing a new execution mode, which could be named `TickSimMode`.
+This involves adapting the `backtest!` function to handle tick data.
+While order creation logic may remain largely unchanged, functions like `volumeat(ai, date)` or `openat, closeat`, which currently fetch candle data, need to be modified.
+These functions should be tailored to compute the trade's actual price and volume from the tick data.
+This is analogous to customizing functions such as `limitorder_ifprice!` to work with tick data.

+\```example
+// Example of setting up a 1-second OHLCV backtest
+// Note: Actual implementation details will vary based on your specific backtesting framework SimMode backtester = new SimMode("1s");
+backtester.loadData("path/to/1s_candle_data.csv");
+backtester.run();
+\```